-“They can send a notification that doesn’t just say ‘your bill is overdue,’ it says ‘click here to pay it.’
-So there’s more control over contacting the payer to get them to pay it outright,” she says.
-“The time and effort involved in the credit and collections process can be reduced dramatically.“.
+“They can send a notification that doesn’t just say ‘your bill is overdue.’
+It says, ‘click here to pay it.’
+So there’s more control over contacting the payer to get them to pay it outright,” he says.
+“The time and effort involved in the credit and collections process can be reduced dramatically.

 One feature of modern billing technology is ease of use for both the consumer and the biller.
 As you might expect, the all-in-one platform is built to make it simple for the consumer to understand and use, but the end-to-end design also makes it easy for the biller to implement.

 “It replaces so many manual functions, but it’s really simple from the biller’s perspective,” Diasio explains.
 “Because it’s all built into one platform, it’s really all set up.
 They don’t have to program anything.
 They just have to connect us in some way.”

 Connecting with the right payments partner can make all the difference in the success of your modernization effort.
 Contact us to learn how we help government agencies maximize payments with our full-service, electronic bill presentment and payment solution.